3C0D/obsidian-sample-plugin-modif/README.md

 ### SASS Support

 For SASS support, check out the `sass-ready` branch in the original template repository.
-Note that this feature is not included in the standard template and won't be automatically available in derived plugins.
+When you are using the template for this branch, you need to check use all branchs option. then after you clone your new plugin, there is a batch in the root folder to replace the master branch by sass-ready one. run this once